 Esmé Bosma is a PhD candidate at the Department of Political Science of the University of Amsterdam.
-She is currently - from September till December 2019 - a visiting researcher with Dr. Nisha Shah in the School of Political Studies at the University of Ottawa.
+From September till December 2019 she was a visiting researcher at the School of Political Studies at the University of Ottawa.

 This PhD is part of the project 'FOLLOW: Following the Money from Transaction to Trial,' led by Prof. dr. Marieke de Goede (UvA) and funded by the European Research Council.
 FOLLOW observes and analyses countering terrorism financing efforts in practice.
 The project follows the path of the suspicious financial transaction across private and public spheres through the analysis of how knowledge is formed and mobilised by banks, FIUs and courts.
 FOLLOW is interested in the everyday life of security practices and the complex dilemmas faced by the actors at stake, and relies on participant observation coupled with in-depth semi-structured interviews.
 See for more information: http://www.projectfollow.org/.